18020132/dao-duc-tung.github.io/src/pages/ml-skills/the-ultimate-machine-learning-system/ml-in-production/index.md

 ![conflict][conflict]

 In academia, the objective of an ML system usually is model performance.
 Researchers want to achieve state-of-the-art results on benchmark datasets.
-Models often are too complicated to be useful in real-life applications.
+Models often are too complicated to be helpful in real-life applications.

 Different stakeholders have different objectives.
-For example, in Facebook, they want to train a model that recommends ads on users' news feed:
+For example, Facebook wants to train a model that recommends ads on users' news feed:

-- **ML engineers** want that model to predict ads that have a high chance of being clicked by users.
+- **ML engineers** want that model to predict ads with a high chance of being clicked by users.
-- **Sales team** wants that model predicts ads that were paid with the highest advertising fee to be shown in the user's news feed.
+- **Sales team** wants that model predicts ads paid with the highest advertising fee to be shown in the user's news feed.
 - **Manager** wants to maximize the profit, maybe by sacking somebody.

 Users won't see the difference between a model with 98% accuracy and a model with 98.2% accuracy.
 This 0.2% can save Google millions of dollars.